mcarlson/punitive/README.md

 ## PUNitive

 A node.js app to find unexpected puns based on their phonetic representation, or sound.
-It uses [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) dump files as the corpus and [Double Metaphone](http://en.wikipedia.org/wiki/Metaphone#Double_Metaphone) for phonetic matching.
+It uses [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) dump files for its corpus and [Double Metaphone](http://en.wikipedia.org/wiki/Metaphone#Double_Metaphone) for phonetic matching.

 ### Prerequisites